clustree/noahong/README-legacy.md

 ```

 which will, with minor configuration tweaking, rebuild and test against both
-python 2 and 3.
+python 3.
 It requires you to have a Cython tarball in the top directory.
 Note that the python you used to install Cython should be the same as the one
 you use to do the regeneration, because the regeneration setup includes a module
 Cython.Distutils, from the installation.